TTraylor310/ticklerTracker/README.md

 ## Basic Information

-Tracking app that uses backend authentication using MongoDB.
+Ticket tracking application that allows user to submit tickets for items that need technical support.

+### Features

-Front-end REACT app with redux.
+Front End: REACT with Redux Toolkit
-Back-end Express server.
+  -